LinkedIn for Bloggers – How to Create a Killer Profile

 The Top 5 Reasons for Having a LinkedIn Profile

 Sure recruiters and employers are on LinkedIn, but you know who else is?
 Brands.
 Specifically the PR folks from those brands and/or their agencies.
-They are always looking for bloggers to work.
+They are always looking for bloggers to work with.
 The people hiring bloggers are on LinkedIn.
 You should be too.

 There is a legitimacy that comes from having a LinkedIn profile.
 It’s validation that you are on the top of your game and know how to act professionally.